 The LEVEL1 and LEVEL2 inputs work as a differential, inputreferred output offset control.
-In other words, the output offset voltage of a given channel is equal to the difference in voltage between the LEVEL1 and LEVEL2 inputs multiplied by the overall filter gain.
+In other words, the output offset voltage of a given channel is equal to the difference in voltage between the LEVEL1 and LEVEL2 inputs, multiplied by the overall filter gain.
 This relationship is expressed in Equation 1.

-$$V{OS}(OUT) = (2)(LEVEL1 - LEVEL2)$$ (1)
+$$V{OS}(OUT) = (LEVEL1 - LEVEL2)(G)$$ (1)

-LEVEL1 and LEVEL2 are the voltages applied to the respective inputs, and the factor of 2 reflects the gain of $\times 2$ in the output stage.
+LEVEL1 and LEVEL2 are the voltages applied to the respective inputs, and G is the throughput gain.

-For example, setting LEVEL1 to 300 mV and LEVEL2 to 0 V shifts the offset voltages at the ADA4412-3 outputs to 600 mV.
+For example, with the G\SEL input set for ×2 gain, setting LEVEL1 to 300 mV and LEVEL2 to 0 V shifts the offset voltages at the ADA4411-3 outputs to 600 mV.
 This particular setting can be used in most single-supply applications to keep the output swings safely above the negative supply rail.

-The maximum differential voltage that can be applied across the LEVEL1 and LEVEL2 inputs is ± 500 mV.
+The maximum differential voltage that can be applied across the LEVEL1 and LEVEL2 inputs is $\pm 500$ mV.
 From a single-ended standpoint, the LEVEL1 and LEVEL2 inputs have the same range as the filter inputs.
-See the Specifications for the limits.
-The LEVEL1 and LEVEL2 inputs must each be bypassed to GND with a 0.1 μF ceramic capacitor.
+See the Specifications tables for the limits.
+The LEVEL1 and LEVEL2 inputs must each be bypassed to GND with a 0.1 $\mu$ F ceramic capacitor.